 In 2020, Pardot added a more modern, consistent, and secure method for authenticating to the Pardot API.
 The newly supported authentication method leverages the familiar Salesforce OAuth flows using your Salesforce users, no longer requiring a one-off Pardot-only user.

-- In the Optimizely CMS admin view, select Config > Tool Settings > Pardot.
+- Select Pardot from the available connectors list.
 The Pardot configuration settings screen appears.
 Specify the following information.

 After you upgrade to Pardot connector version 6, delete the older configurations from the Admin view (click Remove) and save new credentials.
 Older configurations will no longer work.